spevans/swift-project1/doc/initialisation.md

 so addresses must be within 32bit (4GB) space.
 This causes a limitation on the address the kernel can be linked to.
 Thats why in the [linker script](https://github.com/spevans/swift-project1/blob/master/linker.script#L10) the link address is
-0x40100000 and not a more conventional 0x8000000000000000 (8EB) that is often used where the kernel occupies the 'top half' of the address space (https://en.wikipedia.org/wiki/X86-64#VIRTUAL-ADDRESS-SPACE)
+0x40100000 and not a more conventional 0x8000000000000000 (8EB) that is often used where the kernel occupies the 'top half' of the address space (https://en.wikipedia.org/wiki/X86-64#VIRTUAL-ADDRESS-SPACE).

+TLS is also used to hold a uBreakIterator per thread as they are expensive to setup [

 ## Streaming SIMD Extensions (SSE)